TuanUR/cross-blockchain-token-swap/README.md

 To run the truffle test on ganache, run the command for a specific test (at this point truffle does not support running tests in one of the repositories)
 ```
-$ truffle test ./test/goerli/file.js
+$ truffle test ./test/ganache/file.js
 ```

 ##### goerli, rinkeby and ropsten

-Make sure that two of your accounts own two different ERC20 tokens and Ether on each of these test networks
+To run the tests, aake sure that two of your accounts own two different ERC20 tokens and Ether on each of these test networks.
+You also need to have an Infura Account and specify in a file named secret.json:

+{
+    "mnemonic": your mnemonic,
+    "infuraApiKey": your infura project id,
+    "privateKeyAnna" : your firsrt account private key, "privateKeyBen": your second account private key
+}

 Run the command for a specific test
 ```